Prefabricated Modular Buildings and Off-site Construction

 Prof Tuan Ngo is the Director of the Advanced Protective Technologies for Engineering Structures (APTES) Group at the University of Melbourne.
 He initiated and coordinated the bid to establish of the ARC Training Centre for Advanced Manufacturing of Prefabricated Housing (ARC-CAMPH) and he is currently the Research Director of ARC-CAMPH.
 He is also the leader of the CRC-P for Advanced Manufacturing of High Performance Building Façade Systems.

-The APTES Group led by Dr Ngo is recognised as one of the leading centres in infrastructure modelling and physical infrastructure protection in Australia and the Asia Pacific region.
-The group consists of internationally recognised experts in risk assessment, modelling and vulnerability analysis of buildings and infrastructure against natural and man-made hazards.
-Dr Ngo's group has been working closely with industry and government organisations to carry out research and consulting work in these areas.
+The APTES Group led by Prof Ngo is recognised as one of the leading centres in advanced materials & structural systems, and physical infrastructure protection in Australia and the Asia Pacific region.
+His group has been working closely with industry and government organisations to carry out research in these areas.

-Dr Ngo has made a significant contribution to research in vulnerability modelling of critical infrastructure, particularly in the area of assessment of the effects of natural and technical hazards on buildings and infrastructure.
-He is the Research Program Manager of the Research Network for a Secure Australia (RNSA).
+Prof Ngo has made a significant contribution to research in vulnerability modelling of critical infrastructure, particularly in the area of assessment of the effects of natural and technical hazards on buildings and infrastructure.
 He is recognised as an expert in protective technologies for protecting critical infrastructure by many government organisations and industry.

-Dr Ngo has been involved in many projects to provide security assessment, risk modelling and protection solutions.
-These projects include risk assessment and strengthening of the landmark structures, government buildings, embassies, airports, bridges, tunnels, power stations and critical industrial facilities in Australia and overseas.
+Prof Ngo has been involved in many projects to provide security assessment, risk modelling and protection solutions.
+These projects include design and strengthening of high-rise structures, government buildings, embassies, airports, bridges, tunnels, power stations and critical industrial facilities in Australia and overseas.